Duchy of Saxony: Divisions and legacies

-The last document mentioning the joint government of Albert II with his nephews as Saxon fellow dukes dates back to 1295.
-The definite partitioning of the Duchy of Saxony into Saxe-Lauenburg (Herzogtum Sachsen-Lauenburg), jointly ruled by the brothers Albert III, Eric I and John II, and Saxe-Wittenberg (Herzogtum Sachsen-Wittenberg), ruled by Albert II, took place before 20 September 1296.
+The definite partitioning of the Duchy of Saxony into two distinctive duchies of Saxe-Lauenburg (Herzogtum Sachsen-Lauenburg), jointly ruled by the brothers Albert III, Eric I and John II, and Saxe-Wittenberg (Herzogtum Sachsen-Wittenberg), ruled by Albert II, took place sometime before 20 September 1296.
 The Vierlande, Sadelbande (Land of Lauenburg), the Land of Ratzeburg, the Land of Darzing (today's Amt Neuhaus), and the Land of Hadeln are all mentioned as the separate territory of the brothers.
-Albert II received Saxe-Wittenberg around the eponymous city and Belzig.
-Albert II thus became the founder of the Ascanian line of Saxe-Wittenberg.
+Albert II received Saxe-Wittenberg around the eponymous city and Belzig, thus becoming the founder of the Ascanian Duchy of Saxe-Wittenberg, while his nephews continued to rule over the Ascanian Duchy of Saxe-Lauenburg.